rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-036/index.md

 _over a thousand balls were rained on us, but were handled smoothly by server/clients_

 [CyberGate] ([https://discord.gg/R7DkHqw7zJ] [https://www.youtube.com/channel/UClrsOso3Xk2vBWqcsHC3Z4Q]) by [@CyberSoul#1991K]
-is... {a new project that aims to be a procedurally generated Multiplayer RPG.
-CyberGate is the name of the main world where quantum portals can be created and used to access a new universe.  }.
+is... {a new multiplayer project that aims at procedurally generating destinct universes and gameplay experiences.
+CyberGate is the name of the main world where universes can be created and accessed by quantum portals.  }.

 Major Features:
 - Bandwidth became 16 times smaller by implementing entity prioritization + other techniques